netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Thanks to Christer Holmberg for the genart review, Jean Mahoney for the check on RPC implications, Ralf Weber for the dnsdir, Giuseppe Fioccola for the opsdir review, Joseph Touch for the tsvart review, and Yoav Nir for the secdir review.

+   Thanks to Mike Bishop for the IESG review.

 The author of RFC 8407:
 : Andy Bierman